one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 to take care of few things like -

 - `<your-application-name-as-service>` service shouldn't start before `db` service.
-And that is why we used `depend_on` property under `<your-application-name-as-service>`.
+And that is why we used `depends_on` property under `<your-application-name-as-service>`.
 - `<your-application-name-as-service>` service and `db` both has to be on the same network.
 So that they can communicate each other.
-If we don't provide any network to services, They might run in isolated networks which leads to communication link failure b/w application and database.
+If we don't provide any network to services, They might run in isolated networks which leads to communication link failure between application and database.
-- Finally, To happen hot reload inside docker, Our current directory(where the source code exists) should be mounted to working directory inside container.
+- Finally, for hot reloading of the app inside docker, our current directory(where the source code exists) should be mounted to working directory inside container.

 Follow the commands to run docker-compose file